-This piece about Jehu Camper, the master whittler of Delaware, is a free excerpt from Eastern Shore Road Trips: 27 One-Day Adventures on Delmarva, the first in a new line of guidebooks from Secrets of the Eastern Shore.
-It’s from a Road Trip that visits a trio of interesting little museums in Dover, including one that features works by Mr. Camper.
+This piece about Jehu Camper, the master whittler of Delaware, is a free excerpt from Eastern Shore Road Trips: 27 One-Day Adventures on Delmarva. t’s from a Road Trip that visits a trio of interesting little museums in Dover, including one that features works by Mr. Camper.
 Here goes:

 Over the course of a long life stretching across 91 years, Jehu Camper jumped from this to that to the other thing when it came to his work life.
 The Harrington, Del. native did stints as a farmer, a railroad worker, a mail carrier, a garage owner, and a restaurant operator.
 He even did a stint in politics, serving in the state legislature.